Cedar schema

 Shape/Attributes

 Specifies the shape of the data stored in entities of this type.
 More precisely, it defines the attributes of an entity type — their names, types, and optionality.
-An attribute type is one of the Cedar supported data types or a common type, which have different representations in the human-readable format and the JSON format.
+An attribute type is one of the Cedar supported data types or a common type, which have different representations in the Cedar format and the JSON format.
 You can choose to specify whether an attribute is required or optional.
 By default, attributes that you define are required.
 This means that policies that reference this type can assume that the attribute is always present.

-A policy should check for an optional attribute’s presence by using the has operator before trying to access the attribute’s value.
+operator before trying to access the attribute’s value.
 If evaluation of a policy results in an attempt to access a non-existent attribute, evaluation fails with an error (which causes the policy to be ignored during authorization, and for a diagnostic to be generated).
 The validator will flag the potential for such errors to occur.

 Shape topics